 There’s a hell of a lot to take in once you’re here and an abundance of reasons why you’ll never want to leave.
-It’s also true that travelling around Sydney can be a costly adventure due to the number of tours, attractions and landmarks that come highly recommended for visiting.
+It’s also true that travelling around Sydney can be a costly adventure due to the number of tours, attractions, and landmarks that come highly recommended for visiting.
 Fortunately, there are ways to save on costs that sometimes go under the radar and in this guide, we’ll let you in on five of the best-kept secrets.

 Saving money can help you see more for less for a greater backpacking experience – so enjoy these money-saving tips on your next adventure.

-Image tanks to Culture Trip
+Image Thanks to Culture Trip

 1. Hostels Are Cheaper Than Hotels